OBERD Privacy Policy

 Columbia, Missouri 65201.

-2.4: Transfers outside the EU and Suitable Safeguards
+2.3: Transfers outside the EU, UK, Switzerland, and Suitable Safeguards

-All personal data of European Union Citizens and Citizens of Switzerland (collectively herein "EU") is stored on our AWS server located in Ireland, and no personal data of EU Citizens is transferred outside of the European Economic Area.
+All personal data of European Union Citizens, Citizens of the United Kingdom, and Citizens of Switzerland is stored on our AWS server located in Ireland, and no personal data of the mentioned Citizens is transferred outside of the Ireland AWS services.
 URS is a Delaware limited liability company headquartered in Columbia, Missouri.
+In the event that some data is inadvertently transferred into the US, we are certified under the Data Privacy Framework Principles.

 2.5 European Union Representative